 Brown Bears of Coastal Alaska

-Lake Clark National Park and Cook Inlet are a wildlife photographers dream.
-Towering snow capped mountains.
+Lake Clark National Park and Cook Inlet are a wildlife photographer’s dream.
+Towering snowcapped mountains.
 Lush primeval forests.
 Bald eagles.
 Sea birds galore.
 And of course, bears – EVERYWHERE.
 If you are looking for adventure, for big wilderness, for massive predators up close and personal, then this workshop is for you.

 In addition to the bears, we will also spend time photographing a puffin colony, as well as the incredible numbers of bald eagles that make this place their home.

-We conduct this workshop differently than others who visit this area and require specific items of gear to create the types of photographs that we are targeting such as chest waders and ground pods.
+We conduct this workshop differently than others who visit this area and require specific items of gear to create the types of photographs that we are targeting - chest waders and ground pods.
 This does not increase the difficulty of the workshop.
 Instead, it enhances the photographic opportunities for participants allowing us to move beyond creating cliche images of bears.

 The Basics